Protecting Your Precious Teeth

 Cavities are said to be one type of infection, and the amount of bacteria in the mouth varies from person to person.

-It is said that bacterial infection occurs through mother-to-child transmission by around the age of three, and it is also influenced by the oral environment of the guardian.
+It is said that bacterial infection occurs through mother-to-child transmission by around the age of three, and is also influenced by the oral environment of the guardian.

 3. Diet